sensedeep/dynamodb-onetable/README.md

 If `params.many` is set to true, the API may be used to delete more than one item.
 Otherwise, for safety, it is assume the API will only remove one item.

 The `params.where` clause may be used to define a filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
+See [Where Clause](#where) for more details.

+<a name="model-scan"></a>
 #### async scan(params = {})

 Scan items in the database.
 This wraps the DynamoDB `scan` method.